Skip to content

 2nd

-leading cause of death for Oregon children in 2021.
+leading cause of death for Oregon children.

 Oregon had the

-highest firearm death rate in the U.S. in 2021.
+highest firearm death rate in the U.S.

 Gun fire was the